Your Dog’s “Bucket List”

 In many ways, I’ve been extremely fortunate.
 I’ve had 11 rescues and one purchased dog in my adult life, and I’ve only lost one other dog at a young age, to an autoimmune disease that caused a sudden bleed.
 All the others have lived very long lives, and my “heart and soul dog” lived until just shy of 17.
 I’ve never had to deal with cancer in any of my dogs, so I’ve beaten the odds.

-I’m also blessed to have had, other than the last two COVID years, a very active life with my dogs.
+I’m also blessed to have had, other than during the worst COVID years, a very active life with my dogs.
 Especially compared to most household pets, my dogs have lived full and enriched lives.
 Xephyr has traveled out of state to a national trick dog convention, has made trips to the mountains to be my teaching assistant, has gotten to play in wide-open spaces with a pack of friendly dogs on multiple occasions, has been a demo dog for foreign students learning about canine conditioning, and has been my full-time companion for the last two years as I worked from home.

 My Advice